lindseyselden/Tenet_Ground/brand/governance-rules.md

 - **Before generating:** confirm the prompt reflects each "always specify" directive and includes the "always avoid" terms in the negative list. `prompt-architect` does this by construction.
-- **After generating:** walk the output through all three pass/fail tests in order.
+- **After generating:** walk the output through all four pass/fail tests in order.
 If it fails, the failing rule names the scaffold token that needs reinforcement. `image-reviewer` does this.
-- **When designing a new asset type** (portrait, UI, motion, print): the three rules generate the constraints for asset types the scaffold has no specific recipe for yet.
+- **When designing a new asset type** (portrait, UI, motion, print): the four rules generate the constraints for asset types the scaffold has no specific recipe for yet.
 - **When in conflict with aesthetic preference:** the rules win.
 Aesthetic preference unconnected to brand logic is the most common source of drift.
 (See `decisions/` for the case that established